Honor German culture at an Oktoberfest celebration and feast on authentic German cuisine across Oklahoma.

-Around Oklahoma City, folks looking for “wunderbar” German cuisine also head to Royal Bavaria.
+Around Oklahoma City, folks looking for “wunderbar” German cuisine can head to Royal Bavaria.
 Built to look like a typical Bavarian farmhouse, this brewpub comes complete with wood shutters, dark wood railings and a Bavarian flag outside, while the inside features cozy wood tables and booths, low lighting and an abundance of quirky décor like antler mounts, beer steins and vintage photography.
 Servers dressed in German costumes whisk out baskets of jumbo pretzels served with three types of dipping sauce and house specialties like wiener schnitzel served with house-made beer.

 Margaret’s German Restaurant & Deli in Tulsa has been serving up German and European favorites for over 20 years.
 The owner and namesake Margaret moved to Tulsa with her husband, one suitcase and $200 in 1982, and just seven years later they opened this Tulsa staple.
 Located in the Farm Shopping Center, Margaret’s German Restaurant offers both lunch and dinner options like jager schnitzel served with mushroom sauce and spaetzle, which is an egg noodle dish pan-fried in butter.